-- Tracksuit bottoms grey or black in cold weather to go over black shorts. - Trainers - Plain white/red t-shirt or school logo PE top - Black shorts
+- Tracksuit bottoms grey or black in cold weather to go over black shorts.
+Or black sports leggings. - Trainers or plimsolls- discrete and plain in design and fitting below the ankle not boots. - Plain white/red round neck t-shirt or school logo PE top - Black shorts